maurosampietro/UltraMapper.Csv/README.md

 Every parser performs two basic tasks: the actual text analysis and a mapping step.

-UltraMapper and UltraMapper.Parsing allows you to completely separate the two steps leading to clear and straightforward code.
+UltraMapper allows you to completely separate the two steps leading to clear and straightforward code.
-You are only in charge of implementing the text-analysis part

 **Even though much more than just basic funcionality has already been implemented; UltrMapper.Csv won't be officially released until UltraMapper major refactor will be completed.
 While in beta, Nuget packages and builds won't be available.**